2005

 Yes, since 2005, whether in France or in England, we have been unable to permanently bend this type of rod.
 We then suggested that curious people try the experiment in turn and publish their results in images or video (this type of experiment must be carried out with the agreement of the owner of the crops).
 Bending rapeseed “sustainably” is much more complicated than it seems.
 To date, no one has yet been able, even on a small area, to demonstrate its feasibility.
 However, someone or a team succeeded in doing so in 2005 and then in 2009 in Wiltshire in England.
 It is therefore, a priori, a phenomenon reproducible with mechanical means.
 Those who achieved the feat with these two crop circles remain well in the shadows and, it seems, did not wish to communicate their method to the numerous hoaxers who continued to ravage the fields of England.
 Being noticed in this way can be like a challenge: “Do as I do, if you can!”.

-No one has ever claimed the crop circle of Golden Ball Hill nor that of Rutlands Farm which are the two formations which put us technically "at challenge".
+No one has ever credibly claimed responsibility for the Golden Ball Hill or Rutlands Farm crop circles — the two formations that presented a real technical challenge.

-No crop circle with equivalent characteristics has been legitimately claimed.
+No other formation with the same distinctive features has ever been legitimately claimed.

 Evolution of culture in two very distinct formations by their method of production: